 Both discrimination and harassment may create a hostile work environment.
-A hostile work environment is where a person is subject to unwelcome actions.
+A hostile work environment is one in which an employee is subject to unwelcome actions.
 These may include sexual advances, requests for sexual favors, or other inappropriate verbal or physical conduct.

 Harassment may occur from interpersonal actions that target: